 In this example, where the actual spend is well below the commitment, it doesn’t make sense to waste a lot of time and energy optimizing.
 After all, you’re contractually obligated to spend that amount.
 But seeing this divergence can help you consider making a smaller commitment in the future.

-While other platforms may be able to pull in forecasts, they lack a purpose-built module, like Ternary’s, that allows you to compare your contractually committed spending with your actual spend, in a visual format that enables effective negotiations with CSPs.
+While other platforms may be able to pull in forecasts, they lack a capability, like Ternary’s, that allows you to compare your contractually committed spending with your actual spend, in a visual format that enables effective negotiations with CSPs.

 Use Ternary Ramp Plans to further your FinOps journey